Łucja Prus: Career

 She collaborated with many prominent songwriters (Włodzimierz Nahorny, Jonasz Kofta, Jan Wołek, Agnieszka Osiecka), singers (Alicja Majewska, Jerzy Połomski), and bands (Skaldowie).

 Private life

 Her first husband was Polish composer and pianist Andrzej Mundkowski.
 The marriage did not last and after divorce Łucja Prus married Ryszard Kozicz, music band manager (e.g., Skaldowie).
 Her daughter Julia was born from the latter matrimony.

-She died of breast cancer in 2002.
+She died of breast cancer in 2002 at the age of 60.